 There’s no success in marketing without customers, so if you want your digital marketing plan to work, you should have a clear picture of who your customer is, what they like and how they behave.
 That’s why marketers recommend creating what’s called buyer personas.

 To do this, you can look at the characteristics (demographics, geographics and psychographics) of your target audience.
-By gathering information such as hobbies, motivations, gender, age and locations, you can begin to create an accurate persona.
+By gathering information such as interests, motivations, gender, age and location, you can begin to create an accurate persona.

 The more data you collect, the easier it will be to figure out how to turn a random visitor into a loyal customer.
 You may even present your personas as avatars with fictional names and personalities that can bring them to life.